 1. Do It Yourself

 When I started working for the government many years ago, I couldn't afford to call people for household repairs and maintenance.
 With the aid of my wife and son, I quickly learned how to do things by myself.
 This included painting and wallpapering the interior of the house and painting the exterior.
 I learned how to replace broken window panes and do minor plumbing repairs in the bathroom.
 Before the start of every heating season, I would also clean my gas furnace burners.
-When the wind blew some of the aluminum siding off the side of my house, I got up on a ladder and nailed the siding back on.
+When the wind blew some of the aluminum sidings off the side of my house, I got up on a ladder and nailed the siding back on.
 I even remember hanging a new front door storm door with my son.
 My son and I would cut the grass and also wash and wax our two cars.
 My dad also taught me how to change car motor oil which I regularly did for many years.

 2. Shopping at Discount and Thrift Stores

 The average family can not afford designer jeans and other name brand clothing for their children.
 In saving money on clothing and accessories, I would suggest shopping at discount and/or thrift stores.
-My parents introduced me to discount stores when they took me to a discount clothing store for beginning of the school year shopping.
+My parents introduced me to discount stores when they took me to a discount clothing store for the beginning of school year shopping.
 There I was able to get clothes at 50-70% off the price in regular stores.

 In the 80s while living in Maryland, I remember shopping with my wife at K-Mart and other discount stores.
 Occasionally we would also find good deals on jackets, pants, and shirts at thrift stores such as the Salvation Army and Goodwill Store.

 I also remember shopping at discount supermarkets in Maryland.
-In one of these supermarkets, Box and Save, we could buy discounted food and save even more by providing our own bags and boxes and packaging our purchased goods.
+In one of these supermarkets, Box and Save, we could buy discounted food and save even more by providing our bags and boxes and packaging our purchased goods.

 When living in Maryland, I always looked forward to getting the Sunday paper.
-Although I did enjoy reading the sports and travel sections, I especially liked going through all of manufacturers' promotion coupons which were included in the paper.
+Although I did enjoy reading the sports and travel sections, I especially liked going through all of the manufacturers' promotion coupons which were included in the paper.
 Some of these coupons offered $1.00 off a tube of toothpaste or $0.50 off a loaf of bread.
 I would religiously clip and save all of the money-saving coupons for the next trip to the supermarket.
-It wasn't unusual for me to cut my store bill by $10-20.
+It wasn't unusual for me to cut my food bill by $10-20.